 It's not exactly the West Village of New York City, but midtown is one of Anchorage's hipper areas.
 Not as trendy as obvious downtown spots, but the west side of midtown is establishing itself as a must-do for locals and visitors alike.
-The best place to start is at Kaladi Brothers Coffee/Title Wave Books (1340 West Northern Lights Blvd., 907-277- 5127) guaranteed the best coffee in town with a shot of friendly conversation, of course.
+The best place to start is at Kaladi Brothers Coffee/Title Wave Books (1340 West Northern Lights Blvd.) guaranteed the best coffee in town with a shot of friendly conversation, of course.
 Kaladi has 10 cafés throughout the Anchorage area.
-After a grande coffee or two, drop in at a yoga class two blocks north at the Inner Dance Yoga Studio (2610 Spenard Rd., 907-277-7037).
-They offer a variety of yoga classes to suit all levels.
-After yoga class, stop in for lunch at Jens' Restaurant (701 West 36th Ave., 907-561-5367).
-Chef Jens Haagen Hansen has created one of the classiest places in town.
-His food is divine and his wine is even better.
+Stop in for lunch at Jens' Restaurant (701 West 36th Ave), one of the classiest places in town.

-Located in downtown Anchorage, Humpy's Great Alaskan Alehouse (610 West 6th Ave, 907-276-2337) has very popular halibut dishes and even more popular beer choices.
-I always order my favorite dish "The Humpy Burger" of course.
+Located in downtown Anchorage, Humpy's Great Alaskan Alehouse (610 West 6th Ave.) has very popular halibut dishes and even more popular beer choices.
+I always order my favorite dish "The Humpy Burger," of course.
 This alehouse is also one of the few venues for live music in Anchorage, so stay awhile and enjoy the show.

-Southside Bistro (1320 Huffman Park Dr., 907-348-0088) is upscale and wonderful.
+Southside Bistro (1320 Huffman Park Dr.) is upscale and wonderful.
 This restaurant has two sides: The dining room is a more formal setting offering daily specials on its dinner menu, and the more casual side offers a special bistro menu.
 I recommend getting your dessert to go.
-Drive down Turnagain Arm (Seward Highway), find a safe spot to pull over and have your dessert sitting at the foot of the great Chugach Mountains.
+Drive down Turnagain Arm along the Seward Highway, find a safe spot to pull over and have your dessert sitting at the foot of the great Chugach Mountains.
 You'll never forget it.